IBM-Bluemix-Docs/swift/starter_kit/starter_kits.md

 ## Using the {{site.data.keyword.cloud_notm}} Developer Console for Apple
 {: #starterkits-journey}

-The {{site.data.keyword.cloud_notm}} Developer Console for Apple gives you a seamless path to building a Swift starter app for your specific use case.
+The [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://{DomainName}/developer/appledevelopment/starter-kits){: external} gives you a seamless path to building a Swift starter app for your specific use case.
 Let's look at the steps that you might take in your journey.

 ### Overview
 {: #overview_screen}